compilerla/compiler.la/_jobs/software-engineer.md

 - Pair program, code review, contribute to architecture decisions, help create standard patterns and practices for development and DevOps
 - Self-direct and time-manage across multiple client projects with varying levels of complexity, demand, and constraint

-## Preferred qualifications
+## Preferred Qualifications

 - Experience working with or in proximity to government
 - Experience using modern, high-level programming languages such as Python and JavaScript to build web applications, API services, or similar
 - Experience using Docker and containers to manage reproducible environments
-- Experience deploying production applications and services to cloud environments such as Azure and GCP
+- Experience deploying and managing production applications and services in cloud environments such as Azure and GCP
 - Experience collaborating with product managers and remote teams
 - Knowledge of Git / GitHub based development workflows and open source project management
 - A love of public transportation
-- A personal and professional commitment to bring anti-racist principles into development practices
+- A personal and professional commitment to bring anti-racist principles into your work
+- Preference given to candidates located in California, and specifically Los Angeles

 ## Position type